 Here’s what you’ll need:

-ALWAYS begin by sand your furniture.
+To spray paint wood furniture, ALWAYS begin by sanding your furniture.
 It’s doesn’t matter what kind of project or what kind of paint.
 Your finish will always be better if you sand first!
 Sand with the grain of the wood and clean with soap and water when sanding is complete.

 Move your furniture outdoors in a well-ventilated area.
 Use a drop cloth if necessary to keep mess to a minimum.
 Don’t spray paint on a windy day, as you may end up with dusty furniture!
 Next, carefully cover your furniture with a coat of spray paint primer.
 Take care that there are no drips or drops.
 This will affect the finish.
 Make sure the primer is dry before moving on to the next step.